Muhthoriqas/Store-Discount/README.md

 Contributions are always welcome!
 All types of contributions are encouraged and valued.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 > And if you like the project, but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+There are other easy ways to support the project and show your appreciation, which i would also be very happy about:
 > - Star the project
 > - Tweet about it
 > - Refer this project in your project's readme